KeepingBeat415/AWS-cloud-learning-path/CLF-C02/CLF-C02-1.md

 - Responsibility of any data on the drives
 - Understanding the risk of using EC2 Instance Store

-Amazon FSx – Overview
+#### Amazon FSx – Overview

-- Launch 3rd par ty high-performance file systems on AWS
+- Launch 3rd party high-performance file systems on AWS
 - Fully managed service
   - FSx for Lustre
     - A fully managed, high-performance, scalable file storage for High Performance Computing (HPC)